bc-kim/bc-kim.github.io/_pages/Others/SliderTendonActuator.md

 ---
-As introduced in the [research overview][overview], I aimed to develop the wearable robot considering the trade-off issue between the robot functionality and the robot usability.
+As introduced in the [research overview][overview], I aimed to develop the wearable robot considering the trade-off between the robot functionality and the robot usability.
 In terms of this trade-off issue, the tendon transmission is approprate transmission for the wearable robot because it provides several strong advantages as below:

 1. It enables to locate large, complicated, and heavy components (e.g., controller, battery, and actuator) far from the wearing part by using the Bowden cable as shown in Fig. 1.